thenexthub/Codira/docs/proposals/CPointerArgumentInterop.rst

 Const pointer arguments are frequently used in both C and Objective-C to take an array of arguments effectively by value.
-To support this use case, we should support passing a Swift ``Array`` value to a const pointer argument.
+To support this use case, we should support passing a Codira ``Array`` value to a const pointer argument.
 An example from Core Foundation is ``CGColorCreate``, which takes a ``CGFloat`` array of color space-specific components::